-Believe it or not we make everything that comes out of our kitchen in our kitchen.
+Believe it or not, we make everything that comes out of our kitchen in our kitchen.
 We have a strong belief that when you put time, effort and creativity into food then the results are always going to be worth the effort.
-We spend our days fermenting, pickling, braising, pressing and marinating.
+We spend our days fermenting, pickling, braising, pressing and marinating to our own recipe.
 What comes out is a truly unique product that we can take pride in and seems to go down pretty well.
 Want to learn trick or two?
 Sign up to our newsletter and be the first to receive our regular blog posts with tips, tricks and recipes!
-First off, it’s Bacon & Dark Ale J
+First off, it’s Bacon & Dark Ale Jam.

 700g bacon cut into 1cm pieces

 1/2 cups cider vinegar

 1/2 cups packed dark brown sugar

 560 ml Moor Beer Old Freddy Walker Beer or other

 dark ale (alternatively you can use one cup of strong black coffee)

 1. In a saucepan cook bacon until the fat is rendered and the bacon is lightly browned.

 2. With a slotted spoon remove the bacon from the pan.
 Throw away all but 3 tbsp of the rendered bacon fat.

 3. Soften the onions and garlic on medium heat in the remaining bacon fat until translucent.